rcravens/GenericRepository/README.markdown

-Generic Repository is a generic repository framework using .NET
+Generic Repository is a generic repository implementation using .NET
 =================================================================================================

 The intention is to provide a *generic repository implementation* for many of the common ORMs.
 This provides a 'normalized' interface